 History of the Public Storm Warning Signal #1

 Public storm warning signal #1 was first issued on December 6, 1936.
 The signal was designed to warn the public of severe weather conditions that were expected to develop over parts of the Midwest and Northeast.
-Today, Public Storm Warning Signal #1 is still in use to warn the public about hazardous weather conditions that may affect them.
+Today, Public Storm Warning Signal #1 is still.